gmmorris/meze-docs/advanced_composition.md

 ## TODO using the compose in the context

 By default *context* has one single property: the *compose* function which can be used by Component authors to compose internal component trees.
-This is explained further in the Advanced Composition chapter.